Exerkine

-Background
+Types

-Exerkines come in many forms, including hormones, metabolites, proteins and nucleic acids; are synthesized and secreted from a broad variety of tissues and cell types; and exert their effects through endocrine, paracrine and/or autocrine pathways.
-These effects are thought to underlie much of the health benefits of exercise in terms of enhanced resilience, healthspan and longevity.
+Exerkines come in many forms, including hormones, metabolites, proteins and nucleic acids; are synthesized and secreted from multiple tissues and cell types; and exert their effects through endocrine, paracrine and/or autocrine pathways.
+These effects are thought to underlie many health benefits of exercise in terms of enhanced resilience, healthspan, and longevity.

+Exercise endocrinology

 The study of exerkines is the focus of the field of exercise endocrinology.
-Though the existence of exerkines had been speculated about as early as the 1960s, the identification of the first exerkine, IL-6, which is secreted from contracting muscles, didn't occur until 2000.
-In 2012 a new exerkine, irisin, was discovered and found to be involved in the regulation of energy expenditure, attracting significant scientific and public attention to the field.
-To date many thousands of potential exerkines have been identified, though only a limited number have been studied in any depth.
-Research is ongoing to understand how they function individually and in concert.
+Though the existence of exerkines were hypothesized as early as the 1960s, the identification of the first exerkine, IL-6, which is secreted from contracting muscles, occurred in 2000.
+In 2012 another exerkine, irisin, was discovered and reported to be involved in the regulation of energy expenditure, attracting significant scientific and public attention.
+Thousands of potential exerkines have been proposed, although few have been studied in depth.

 Etymology

-The word 'exerkine' was coined in 2016 by Mark Tarnopolsky and colleagues, based on a combination of the beginning of 'exercise' and the beginning of κίνησις (kínēsis, Ancient Greek for 'movement').
+'Exerkine' was coined in 2016 by Mark Tarnopolsky and colleagues, based on a portmanteau of 'exercise' and κίνησις (kínēsis, Ancient Greek for 'movement').